dkeithdj/dev.to/blog-posts/blinks-on-aws-with-sst/blinks-on-aws-with-sst.md

 ---

+Overview:

+1. Project Setup
+2. Building the Donate Blink
+3. Configure the SST

+---

 ### What we'll build

 A simple Donate _Blink_ that allows users to donate to a specific wallet address on [_devnet_](https://solana.com/docs/core/clusters#devnet).